Ask MagCloud: Upload & Publish

 11-20 of 21 answers

 You can publish your publication on MagCloud without offering it for sale to the general public.
 When you Publish, just set the privacy to Unlisted (it is set to Listed by default).
-You can also change this at any time by selecting Edit Publication from the Publication Tools menu on your Publish page or from the publication page.
+You can also change this at any time by clicking Edit Publication on your My Projects page or from the publication page.

 If you wish to allow only selected people to see and purchase your MagCloud publication, you can set the visibility of your publication to Unlisted and use our Guest Pass feature to share with others.
 This will generate a special URL that will grant access to your unlisted publication for anyone who receives it.

 To send a Guest Pass, go to the publication page of an unlisted publication you own and click the Share link in the blue Publisher Tools toolbar.
 Enter up to 5 email addresses for the people you want to grant access to, click Preview Email, then click Send Message.
 Each recipient will receive an email from MagCloud with a unique URL that allows them to view and purchase your publication.
 You can repeat this process as many times as you want to grant access to any number of people.

 To disable a Guest Pass, click on the Account link at the top of any page on the MagCloud website, and then select the Permissions tab.
 You will see a list of Sharing URLs at the bottom of the page, with the option to Show URL or Revoke next to each one.

 When sales are on, people other than you can purchase the magazine, either through the MagCloud site (Listed publications) or a Guest Pass (Unlisted publications).
 When sales are off, only the publisher can purchase copies from the Publication Tools menu on their My Projects page.

 To turn sales on or off, first click the My Projects link at the top of the page.
 To turn sales on, click "Enable Sales and Distribution" below the publication title.
 To turn sales off, click the "Edit Publication" button and select the radio button for "Sales Off".